mathletedev/notebook/pol_s 102/readings/7 Cultural Determinants.md

 ## Classical Cultural Arguments: Mill and Montesquieu

-> *Example: Aeschylus's Play,* The Persians
+> *Example: Aeschylus's Play,* The Persians *(472BC)*
-> Associated people of Asia with democracy found in Athenian Greece.
-Later known as the Asian values debate in the 1990s.
+> Distinguished East and West, associated East with despotism, West with democracy.
+Democracy seen in Athenian Greece.
+Later addressed in the Asian values debate in the 1990s.

-> *Example: Montesquieu*
+> *Example: Montesquieu,* The Spirit of the Laws *(1748)*
-> First person to write in any great detail about importance of culture to political institutions.
+> Divided political institutions into monarchies, despotisms, and republics (democracies).
+First person to write in any great detail about importance of culture to political institutions.
 Believed best government "leads men by following their propensities and inclinations".
 > Political institutions are shaped by a country's native factors (religion, riches, numbers, commerce, manners, customs).
 Very difficult to export political institutions from one country to another.

+> *Example: John Stuart Mill,* Representative Government *(1861)*
+> One person can't do everything, so representative government is needed.
-John Stuart Mill also echoed Montesquieu's argument, e.g. how Native American Indians wouldn't have a civilised government without outside influence.
-However, Mill believed that culture shouldn't prevent institutions.
+> Also echoed Montesquieu's argument, e.g. how Native American Indians wouldn't have a civilised government without outside influence.
+> However, Mill believed that culture shouldn't prevent institutions.
 Familiarity helps, but it's possible to make a strange thing familiar.
+Need to take account of "preexisting habits and feelings" when creating political institutions.
+> *The above argument is not falsifiable.*

 These arguments are vague and nonscientific, since they don't specify *exactly* what about culture matters.
 Also hard to discern exact casual relationship between culture, economic development, and democracy.